 Learn more about Latham's most recent Diversity Scholars, or apply online.

-In 2006, the firm launched a women's initiative to help address the business challenges and opportunities unique to women lawyers, and to existing and prospective women clients.
-WEB, or Women Enriching Business, is a two-pronged initiative designed to promote women in business by creating broader networks and productive business relationships, and by attracting and investing in the long-term success of women lawyers.
+The Women Enriching Business Committee works to promote women in business by creating broader networks and productive business relationships, as well as by attracting and investing in the long-term success of women lawyers.

 Equal Employment Opportunity Policy

-Latham is an Equal Opportunity employer.
-The firm prohibits discrimination against any employee or applicant for employment on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender identity, gender expression, marital status, or any other characteristic or condition protected by applicable state or federal law.
+As an Equal Opportunity employer, the firm prohibits discrimination against any employee or applicant for employment on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender identity, gender expression, marital status, or any other characteristic or condition protected by applicable state or federal law.
 It is also against firm policy to discriminate against any qualified disabled employee or applicant, against a disabled veteran or against a veteran of the Vietnam era.

 The firm will ensure that applicants and employees are treated in all aspects of employment without unlawful discrimination because of these or any other protected characteristics.
 Such aspects of employment include, but are not limited to, recruitment, hiring, promotion, demotion, transfer, layoff, termination, compensation and training.
 Additionally, it is the policy of Latham that all employees enjoy a work environment free from all forms of unlawful harassment of a sexual or other discriminatory nature.
 Any conduct contrary to this policy is prohibited.
 The firm’s EEO Review Board provides training regarding the firm’s EEO Policies and has responsibility to assure that those policies are followed by all personnel.